7000 Oxalis adenodes ----- 3 for $ 6.00

 Lilac flowers and clover-like leaves.
 Blooms into the

-NEW -- Bright yellow flowers on tall 12" (30cm) stems.
-The leaves are slightly sticky and
+Bright yellow flowers on tall 12" (30cm) stems.
+The leaves are slightly sticky and very hairy.

 The tiny leaves are clustered at the end of a wiry stem that holds